misiektoja/lol_monitor/docs/configuration.md

 ## Webhook Settings

-A delivery keeps its original destination and credentials for every retry.
+Discord templates must produce a JSON object.
+Dictionary templates and JSON strings are supported, including legacy strings with doubled object braces.
+Unsupported placeholders are reported before delivery.
+Alert text is kept literal and mentions are disabled.
 Reloaded settings apply to the next delivery.
-Discord templates must produce a JSON object.
-Dictionary templates and JSON strings are supported, including strings with escaped format braces.
-Unknown fields such as `{descripton}` and placeholders the alert cannot fill are reported with the template text that failed, before delivery.
-Legacy JSON strings with doubled object braces still work.
-Alert text is expanded once, so quotes and braces in a title remain literal text.
-Mentions remain disabled in every template.

 Webhooks send the same alerts as email to a Discord channel or an ntfy topic.
 They are switched off until you set a destination. [`--setup`](setup-and-first-run.md#guided-setup) collects the service, the destination and the alert switches together: